ntap-johanneswagner/kompaktlivelab23/README.md

 As you can see in the architecture picture, this app consists out of several parts.
 There are two services.
 One will expose the mongodb to the network, the other will expose the app to the network.
 Then we have our two deployments, one for the mongo-db the other is the application.
 Last but not least, our pvc where we ask for persistent storage, that is consumed by the mongo-db to store our very valuable data.
 To make it more verbose for you, we've splitted all the parts into seperate files that are in your working directory and start with pacman-...
+We will start with deploying the database and then continue with the application itself.

 First we need a place where Pac-Man can live.
 In Kubernetes, this is the namespace.